Step 2. Compiling the Volume

 Chicago Manual of Style, paragraph 4.13.).
 The

-time they will become public domain.
-The author's work is his or her own
+The author's work is his or her own and

 will remain so.
 Individual papers may be reproduced elsewhere,